edwardlavender/Patter.jl/README.md

 - Lavender, E. et al. (2023).
 An integrative modelling framework for passive acoustic telemetry.
 Methods in Ecology and Evolution.
   <https://doi.org/10.1111/2041-210X.14193>
 - Lavender, E. et al. (in prep).
-Particle filters for animal movement modelling in autonomous receiver networks.
+Particle algorithms for animal movement modelling in autonomous receiver networks.
 - Lavender, E. et al. (in prep).
-Particle filters for animal tracking in `R` and `Julia`.
+Particle algorithms for animal tracking in `R` and `Julia`. <https://doi.org/10.1101/2024.07.30.605733>
 - Lavender, E. et al. (in prep).
 Particle filtering reveals patterns of space use in a Critically Endangered elasmobranch.